Skip to content

 cd dist/protected && unzip -q *.app.zip

-# Remove stale ad-hoc signatures
+# Remove stale signatures

 find MyApp.app -name "_CodeSignature" -exec rm -rf {} + 2>/dev/null || true

-# Sign everything with your certificate
+# Sign everything with your certificate under the hardened runtime

 codesign --deep --force --options runtime \